zxiaole/adjointModel/README.md

 Install the grib api tools
 > sudo apt-get install libgrib-api-tools

-In "rules_file"
+## Data preparation
+* Meteorological data: the adjoint model should run backward in time.
+Considering the measurements duration, we decided to prepare the meteorological data covering whole January until Feb.
+12, 2021.

+To split the file, in "rules_file"
 > write "[centre]_[date].grib";

 Then, run the grib_filter to split the data file
 > grib_filter rules_file SingleLevel_20210101.grib

 where SingleLevel_20210101.grib is the downloaded file

-## Data preparation
-* Meteorological data: the adjoint model should run backward in time.
-Considering the measurements duration, we decided to prepare the meteorological data covering whole January until Feb.
-12, 2021.